• Recipes

 ↓ Jump to Recipe

-When I made these 9 years ago, I raved about them - gooey fudge made with sweetened condensed milk, sandwiched between layers of oatmeal cookie.
+When I first made these Chocolate Oat Bars 15 years ago, I raved about them - gooey fudge made with sweetened condensed milk, sandwiched between layers of oatmeal cookie.
 The heartiness of the oatmeal cuts through the richness of the fudge.
 The top cookie crisps up, while the bottom layer stays chewy.
-Perfect.

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]